-‘A Flock of Stories’ will unearth fascinating stories of seasonal celebrations and personal moments centred around the churches in the Cornish community of Four Lanes.
+‘A Flock of Stories’ will unearth fascinating stories of seasonal celebrations and personal moments centred around the church and chapel in the Cornish community of Four Lanes.
 With support from the Cornwall Heritage Trust this project will enable local people to celebrate their stories creatively and provide a resource to encourage schools and other groups to delve deeper into the life of their local church.

 Past projects undertaken by Storylines have revealed the hidden importance of churches or chapels to the local community and it’s landscape.
 Church and Chapel memories reoccur in many of our projects.
 They were vital community hubs at a time when the majority of people attended church or chapel.
 Many recall the days of attending 3 times on a Sunday.
 As a result they became steeped in local traditions, witnessed personal landmarks and hosted time honoured celebrations.
 In effect they became the vessel that held the community narrative and most storylines lead back there.